PsychRights®

 (Case No. 3AN 08-10115 CI)

-In this lawsuit PsychRights is seeking declaratory and injunctive relief that Alaskan children and youth have the right not to be administered psychotropic drugs unless and until:
+In this lawsuit PsychRights sought declaratory and injunctive relief that Alaskan children and youth have the right not to be administered psychotropic drugs unless and until:

 (i) evidence-based psychosocial interventions have been exhausted,